-Medical Assistant students wear uniforms and Madison College name badges in all clinical courses (Lab 1 and 2, Procedures 1 and 2) beginning the THIRD week of the semester.
+Medical Assistant students wear uniforms and Madison College name badges in all clinical courses (Lab 1 and 2, Clinical Procedures 1 and 2) beginning the THIRD week of the first semester.
 The uniform regulations are outlined below.
 Students may choose to purchase uniforms at a location of their choice.
-Madison College name badges can be purchased online: https://madisoncollege.edu/health-education-policies
+Madison College name badges can be purchased online: https://students.madisoncollege.edu/academics/schools/health-sciences/policies#accordion-item-4

-APPLIES TO LABORATORY PROCEDURES, CLINICAL PROCEDURES LABS AND PRACTICUM.
+APPLIES TO LABORATORY PROCEDURES, CLINICAL PROCEDURES LABS, AND PRACTICUM.

 The individual instructors will detail the dress code for each lab and clinical class.